jutkko/copy-pasta/README.md

 be the same one!**

 ## How does it work?
-I am super paranoid of security?
+Are you super paranoid of security?
 Do you sweat if you copy your credentials into a copy buffer and leave it there?
 Then you should read on.
 Here is a diagram that briefly describes how `copy-past` works.